 If you use at sections with overlays, you cannot use --autoat to place those sections.
-You must specify the names of at sections in a scatter file manually, and specify the --no_autoat option.
+You must specify the names of at sections in a scatter file manually, and specify the --no autoat option.

-7.2.6 Placement of at sections at a specific address on page 7-119.
-7.2.8 Automatic placement of at sections on page 7-120.
-7.2.9 Manual placement of at sections on page 7-122.
+- 7.2.6 Placement of at sections at a specific address on page 7-122. - 7.2.8 Automatic placement of at sections on page 7-124. - 7.2.9 Manual placement of at sections on page 7-125.

-11.7 --bare_metal_pie
+11.6 --bare_metal_pie

-Specifies the bare-metal Position Independent Executable (PIE) linking model.
+Specifies the bare-metal Position Independent Executable (PIE) linking model

+Note

+Not supported for AArch64 state.

+Note

+Bare-metal PIE support is deprecated in this release.